How To - Build a High-Quality Radio-less AllStar Node for Under $100

 Node Components

 1. A computing device.
-This can be a Raspberry Pi, any Intel/AMD PC or Mini/Micro/Thin-Client PC, or a "cloud" Linux server such as a linode.com VM.
+This can be a Raspberry Pi, any Intel/AMD PC or Mini/Thin-Client PC, or a "cloud" Linux server such as a linode.com VM.
 In the case of a cloud server an RTCM interface can be used which connects to a router and then to your radio (but which cost almost $300).
-RPis, the Dell Wyse 3040 and some other Micro PCs use only about 5 Watts of power.
+RPis, the Dell Wyse 3040 and some other mini PCs use only about 5 Watts of power.

 3. A radio-based node would then need an integrated radio as well as some other radio to then talk to the node with, but for a radio-less node only a speaker and mic are needed, or an IAX phone/PC app can be used in which case the node needs no audio interface, mic or speaker and could consist solely of a Mini PC or cloud VM running ASL.

-Laptop and Netbook nodes are perfect both for travelling and for home use.
+Laptop and Netbook nodes are perfect both for traveling and for home use.
 For about the same price as a tiny PC or half the price of an RPi you get an LCD screen, keyboard, trackpad, more memory, built-in wifi, and the latest Linux with 1,000's of free programs.
 Laptop Node Demo Video / Netbook Node Demo Video

 AllScan ANR100-NB Netbook Node